 - 1.1 This background paper has been prepared to draw together the evidence base that has been used to inform the preparation of the Fermanagh and Omagh Local Development Plan (LDP) 2030.
-It is one of a suite of topic-based background papers that should be read alongside the LDP to understand the rationale and justification for the policies proposed within the draft Plan Strategy. - 1.2 It updates the Position Paper prepared and published as the baseline evidence for the Preferred Options Paper (POP) in October 2016 and which identified the key issues that need to be addressed by the LDP.
+It is one of a suite of topicbased background papers that should be read alongside the LDP to understand the rationale and justification for the policies proposed within the draft Plan Strategy. - 1.2 The Position Paper was prepared and published as the baseline evidence for the Preferred Options Paper (POP) in October 2016 and which identified the key issues that need to be addressed by the LDP.
+This latest version takes into account the most recently released population projections and updates the takeup of zoned industrial land across the district.
+The changes affect paragraphs 3.10, 3.11, 3.13, 4.1 4.5, 5.8 and 6.1.